 The owners of OK!
 Kombucha — a customer who saved 12.5 labor hours a week by using Circuit — faced this challenge head-on with a social media focused marketing strategy.
 Ok!
 Kombucha started as a beverage wholesaler but switched to direct-to-consumer due to COVID-19 adversely affecting their business.
 To get the word out that their bottled kombucha could now be delivered directly to your home, they ran engaging ads on Instagram and Facebook.

 If your company has a social media presence, you can run posts and stories letting your repeat customers know that you’re now offering local delivery without paying for ads.

 If you’re already using an eCommerce site, you can easily add local delivery as a checkout option.
 (If you’re looking for information on setting up local delivery on a Shopify site, follow our step-by-step guide.)

 Finally, word of mouth and traditional marketing (think business cards, mail-in flyers) work great because they target potential customers within your delivery area.

 Previously, businesses were dependent on large delivery companies (such as Fedex and Amazon) or on using gig economy apps such as Postmates and Roadie to deliver their customers’ orders.
 But those platforms aren’t necessarily a good fit for all small to midsize businesses, as they can be increasingly expensive, while not giving you control over your customer experience.

 With Circuit for Teams, we give businesses advanced delivery processes that would generally only be available to larger fleet couriers.
 Circuit for Teams provides route optimization, route monitoring, recipient notifications, and proof of delivery — all without needing extra hardware.

-If you’re ready to see how quickly (and efficiently) you can start making deliveries with Circuit for Teams, sign up today for our free 7-day trial.
+If you’re ready to see how quickly (and efficiently) you can start making deliveries with Circuit for Teams, sign up today for our free trial.